-According to Glassdoor, web designers earn an average salary of $56,143 (with a low of $39k and a high of $80k).
-That said, experience may make a lot of difference in the pay that a designer may demand.
-Many aspects of web design can be learned independently or even on the job, but there are also free or cheap courses for specific certifications available through small schools and community colleges.
-The more education a designer obtains—whether formal or otherwise—the better their design portfolio will be and the more they will stand out against the rest of the competition.
+Many aspects of web design can be learned independently or even on the job, and there are also free or cheap courses for specific certifications available through small schools and community colleges.
+The more education a designer obtains—whether formal or otherwise—the better their design portfolio will be and the more they will stand out against the rest of the competition, leading to a higher salary.
 Just remember there are few things as important as an impressive portfolio, and some employers may overlook official certification and experience if your work can speak for itself.

-Location can affect salary as well; big cities that serve as technological hubs will have greater demand for web designers, so the highest salaries can be expected there.
-For example, San Francisco and Seattle (two major tech hubs) is a prime place for web designers, but less obvious places such as Minneapolis, Atlanta, and Dallas are likewise very web-designer friendly.
+Location can affect web designer salary as well.
+Big cities that serve as technological hubs will have greater demand for web designers, so the highest salaries can be expected there.
+For example, San Francisco and Seattle (two major tech hubs) are prime places for web designers, but less obvious places such as Minneapolis, Atlanta, and Dallas are likewise very web-designer friendly.
 In any case, big cities generally have more numerous and lucrative opportunities than small ones, but also keep in mind that we live in an increasingly digital world, and you may not have to live in or near a large city to telecommute to one.

-Since this field is still growing and changing so rapidly, there are many different pathways to fulfilling careers for web designers.
+Due to the ever-growing nature and rapid speed of change in the industry, there are many different paths to a fulfilling career in web design.
 Some may start out as general designers and then come to specialize in graphic design or user experience.
 Others may move into managerial and senior roles that will require a level of comfort with leading a team.
 Design can also lead into development, which is another reason why it’s a good idea to have some coding experience.
-It’s entirely possible that designers may go on to become creative directors, responsible for dreaming up new ways to make technology function well and astonish users.
+It’s entirely possible that designers may also go on to become creative directors, responsible for dreaming up new ways to make technology function well and astonish users.

-Obviously, with more challenging and specialized positions come the salaries on the higher end of the pay scale.
+Obviously, with more challenging and specialized positions, comesalaries on the higher end of the web designer pay scale.
 However, such rewards call for a great deal of dedication, patience, and constant improvement.
 After all, some senior and engineering positions can take up to ten years to obtain.